Azizsheyx/WT_CW1_00014357/README.md

 # WT_CW1_00014357
 My name is Azizbek Ergashev.
 I try to create HTML pages for company and also CSS and Javascript.
 I chose Al Azhar study.
 This is study center.
 It is located in Tashkent, Chorsu.
 There are 6 pages in my website  like "Home", "About us", "Courses", "Prices", "Frequently Asked question", "registration.html" and "Free introductory lesson" pages.
+All website divided to 3 part like Header, Section, Footer.
+If i say about how write code, i tried to write clearly. i separate such group all code and it is understandable.
+In Header part, you can see that there are nav tag and also h1 or p tag.
+In addition, i try to use different style for each website's header.
+And aslo, i choose different color for header.
+There are "Home", "course" and "About us" link in header.
+In section part described diiferent information about Al Azhar.
+In the "Home" part's section desrcibed basic part, namely "Home" part collected all of the html pages.
+The every pages have different roles for website
+In footer part give information about location, telephone, instagram, facebook. in this site, there are also basic html pages link for find easy from website.
+If people falls of website, they can find other page link, don't not go to the top for go to other page.
+For all pages i tried to use different css value for do beautiful style like display, width, height, different font-family and font size, padding, margin, border, border-radius and others. and also i used javascript for when click of the submit.
+If people click it, show that "Thank you for register.
+Successufully register".it help to people for understand.
+The website made basically from css and html.
+By the way, i tried to do responive to phone and computer.
+When screen gets smaller, it will be responsive phone. it also comfortable to use in phone.